highlight/highlight/e2e/nextjs/README.md

 ## Limitations

 - ⚠️ We are working on App Directory support.
 App Directory has not reached feature-parity with standard Next, so we're waiting for a stable release to lock down our integration.
+We're capturing App Directory API errors, but we've been unable to capture server-side errors from App Directory routes.
 - ⚠️ Sourcemaps do not work in development mode.
 Run `yarn build && yarn start` to test compiled sourcemaps in Highlight.

 ## Environment Configuration (Very optional)